tonyleidong/OptimalFlow/docs/index.rst

    :width: 200
    :align: center

-**OptimalFlow** is a high-level API toolkit to help data scientists building models in ensemble way, and automating Machine Learning workflow with simple codes.
+**OptimalFlow** is an Omni-ensemble Automated Machine Learning toolkit to help data scientists building optimal models in easy way, and automate Machine Learning workflow with simple code.
 Comparing other popular "AutoML or Automated Machine Learning" APIs, **OptimalFlow** is designed as an omni-ensemble ML workflow optimizer with higher-level API targeting to avoid manual repetitive train-along-evaluate experiments in general pipeline building.

 It rebuilt the automated machine learning framework by switching the focus from single pipeline components automation to a higher workflow level by creating an automated ensemble pipelines (Pipeline Cluster) traversal experiments and evaluation mechanisms.
 In another word, OptimalFlow jumps out of a single pipeline’s scope, while treats the whole pipeline as an entity, and automate produce all possible pipelines for assessment, until finding one of them leads to the optimal model.
 Thus, when we say a pipeline represents an automated workflow, OptimalFlow is designed to assemble all these workflows, and find the optimal one.
 That’s also the reason to name it as OptimalFlow.